apache/trafficserver/doc/developer-guide/introduction/header-file-structure.en.rst

   The C++ Plugin API is deprecated in ATS 10.
 It will be removed in ATS 11.

-"tscpp/util"
+"tsutil"
    C++ utilities.
 These are standalone headers (although they may depend on other headers in the same directory).
 These provide functionality that is used inside the |TS| core logic but has been demonstrated to be useful for plugins as well [#]_.
-The functions are in the library ``libtscpputil.so``, although many of the utilities are header only.
+The functions are in the library ``libtsutil.so``, although many of the utilities are header only.
 This library is linked in to the ``traffic_server`` binary and so linkage may not be needed for a plugin.

    This library is independent of the C++ API and can be used with or without that library.